is-Anes/React-native-animated-components/README.md

-# Everybody Can Cook with React Native
+# Everybody can Cook with React Native 🐭

 This repository contains all of the demos from my talk at App.js Conf 2025: [Everybody can Cook with React Native](https://youtu.be/kaUamUQXeo0).